Frequently Asked Questions - For Subscribers

 Q: How do I get an explanation of my dental coverage?

-A: If your employer selects to do so, Benefits Booklet explaining coverage is mailed to each newly enrolled employee within 10-14 business days.
+A: If your employer selects to do so a Benefits Booklet explaining coverage is mailed to each newly enrolled employee within 10-14 business days.
 You can also view your dental benefits summary within the Subscriber Connection.
 Login then click 'Benefit Booklet'.

 Q: I had a tooth surgically pulled (extracted) and the insurance claim was filed with my medical insurance.
 Why doesn’t my dental insurance cover the claim?